-Turn on "Show Object Status" from the View menu to verify that all the necessary data is entered.
-If so, the "Define Pipes and Junctions" Checklist item on the Quick Access Panel will have a check mark.
-If not, the uncompleted pipes or junctions will have their number shown in red.
-If this happens, go back to the uncompleted pipes or junctions and enter the missing data.
-You can also open the List Undefined Objects window from the View menu to see what data is missing.
+Click the Model Status light in the bottom right of the Quick Access Panel to show the Checklist.
+If all data is entered, the Define All Pipes and Junctions Checklist item on the Quick Access Panel will have a check mark.
+If not, the incomplete pipes or junctions will have their number shown in red.
+If this happens, go back to the incomplete pipes or junctions and enter the missing data.
+You can also open the List

+Undefined Objects window from the View menu to see what data is missing.